 The USA Computing Olympiad (USACO) is a computer science competition for high school students in the United States.
 It is organized by the Computing Olympiad Foundation, a nonprofit organization that promotes computer science education and provides competitive programming opportunities for students.
 The USACO holds a series of online and on-site contests throughout the year, with the top performers eligible to participate in the International Olympiad in Informatics (IOI).
 The contests are designed to challenge students’ problem-solving and programming skills, and they cover a range of topics in computer science, including algorithms, data structures, and computational thinking.

-The Boosting Engineering, Science, and Technology (BEST) Robotics Competition is a annual robotics competition for middle and high school students in the United States.
+The Boosting Engineering, Science, and Technology (BEST) Robotics Competition is an annual robotics competition for middle and high school students in the United States.
 It is organized by BEST, a nonprofit organization that aims to promote science, technology, engineering, and math (STEM) education and inspire students to pursue careers in these fields.
 The competition challenges teams of students to design, build, and test robots to perform specific tasks, such as moving objects or navigating through an obstacle course.
 The teams are judged on the performance of their robots, as well as their engineering design process and presentation skills.

 Business Competitions

-Deadline: January 8, 2023
+Deadline: January 15, 2026

 The Diamond Challenge is a global entrepreneurship competition for high school students.
 The Diamond Challenge provides a unique opportunity for 10,000+ teens to learn about entrepreneurship while putting their problem-solving ideas into action.
 High school students participate in a year-long program and develop ideas to address pressing challenges they’ve identified.
 They will work in teams to develop business ideas and plans.